Guide for appealing a duty assessment

 There are two levels of re-determination available to you.
 The first level is to request a re-determination by a designated officer and the second level is to request a re-determination by the President of the CBSA.

-With regards to the first level of re-determination, if you, or your agent, self-assessed the anti-dumping or countervailing duties at the time of importation and no subsequent decision on the importation was made by the CBSA, you may file a request to a designated officer for a re-determination within 120 days of the date of accounting for the transaction.
-However, if a DAS was issued by the CBSA within 30 days of the date of accounting, you have 90 days from the date of the DAS to file a request to a designated officer for a re-determination of that decision.
+With regards to the first level of re-determination, if you, or your agent, self-assessed the anti-dumping or countervailing duties at the time of importation and no subsequent decision on the importation was made by the CBSA, you may file a request to a designated officer for a re-determination within 120 days of the date of accounting for the transaction – that is, the payment due date for the CAD in CARM.
+However, if a SOA was issued by the CBSA within 30 days after the date of accounting, you have 90 days from the date of that SOA to file a request to a designated officer for a re-determination of that decision.

-A request for a re-determination by a designated officer can be made by submitting a completed Form B2 (Adjustment Request) and supporting materials to the following address:
+A request for a re-determination by a designated officer can be made by submitting a SIMA re-determination via the CARM Client Portal (CCP).
+The facts on which the request for re-determination is based, and supporting attachments, must include:

-With regards to the second level of re-determination, if a DAS has been issued by the CBSA after 30 days from the date of accounting or if the CBSA has issued a decision in response to a request for re-determination by a designated officer, you may file a request to the President for a re-determination.
-In either case, the request to the President must be filed within 90 days of the date of the decision as noted on the DAS.
+With regards to the second level of re-determination, if a SOA has been issued by a designated officer after 30 days from the date of accounting or if the CBSA has issued a decision in response to a request for re-determination by a designated officer, you may file a request to the President for a re-determination.
+In either case, the request to the President must be filed within 90 days of the date of the decision as noted on the SOA.

 Please note that a request for a re-determination will be accepted by the CBSA only if all amounts owing as duties and interest in respect of the goods referred to in the determination, including goods of a Canada-United States-Mexico Agreement (CUSMA) country, have been paid in full by the importer of the goods.
 Where a determination is made in respect of goods of a CUSMA country, the government of that CUSMA country, or, if they are of that CUSMA country, the producer, manufacturer or exporter of the goods may make a request for re-determination, whether or not the importer of the goods has paid all duties and interest owing on the goods.
 Security or bond cannot be posted for a request for a re-determination of anti-dumping or countervailing duties imposed on imported goods.